gabesoft/trans/README.md

 ### sort(sortField, *transformers, [comparer])

 Replaces the target array with a stable sorted copy based on the value at the sort field (possibly transformed).
-If the last function takes exactly two arguments it will be used as a comparer, otherwise a default comparer will be used.
+If the last argument is a function that takes exactly two arguments it will be used as a comparer, otherwise a default comparer will be used.

 ``` javascript
 trans([ 1, 2, 1, 1, 3 ]).sort(null).value();